Unifying HJB and Riccati equations: A Koopman operator approach to nonlinear optimal control: Koopman and Perron-Frobenius semigroup

 Again with \cref{lemma:weak_densesubset} we conclude $S^\ast$ is a weak-* continuous semigroup for $Z=Y$.
 The case $Z = H_Y = W^{-1,2}_w(\Omega)$ follows similarly.\\ Next, we show that $S(t)$ is a continuous semigroup.
 Let $\phi \in Z$ and $\psi \in Z^*$ then by the weak-* continuity of $S^\ast(t)$ it follows

 which yields that $S(t)$ is weakly continuous.
 By \cite[Theorem 5.8]{EngN06} $S(t)$ is also strongly continuous. \end{proof} To investigate stability, we need to make simplifying assumptions, among others, $w(x) = \sfrac{1}{\|x\|}$ for the weighting.
-It turns out that this weighting is suitable for systems whose linearization at the origin is stabilizable. \begin{assumption} \begin{enumerate}[label=(\roman*)] \item The weighting is $w(x) = \| x \|^{-1}$. \item It holds $f \in W^{1,\infty}_w(\Omega)$ and the tangent condition is fulfilled.
+It turns out that this weighting is suitable for systems whose linearization at the origin is stabilizable.
+While stability of the Koopman semigroup is investigated in \cite{MauSM20stab}, our analysis is carried out over a different space and hence with respect to a different norm. \begin{assumption} \begin{enumerate}[label=(\roman*)] \item The weighting is $w(x) = \| x \|^{-1}$. \item It holds $f \in W^{1,\infty}_w(\Omega)$ and the tangent condition is fulfilled.
 In other words \cref{assumption:wellposedness} is satisfied with respect to $w$. \item $\mathrm{D}f$ is continuous in $0$ and there exists a positive definite solution $\hat{P}$ to the Lyapunov equation

 for some positive definite $\hat{H} \in \R^{n\times n}$. \end{enumerate} \end{assumption} With \cref{assumption:stability}, the semigroup exhibits exponential stability when restricted to a sufficiently small neighborhood around the equilibrium point.